ground-creative/tuyapiphp/README.md

-# Tuya Api PHP Client
+# Tuya Cloud Api PHP Client

 This is a simple php client to interact with devices that support the tuya api.